 From Michelin star winners to popular local hotspots, here is our guide to the best Surrey restaurants…

 Chef Steve Drake’s Michelin-starred Sorrel is situated in a stunningly refurbished 300-year-old building on Dorking High Street.
-Sorrel’s seasonal menus fuse together a sublime mix of different flavours and textures which include dishes such as scallop, smoked cauliflower with curried oat granola and cucumber ketchup.
+Sorrel’s seasonal menus fuse together a sublime mix of different flavours and textures which include dishes such as pork belly and smoked cauliflower.
 With elegant surroundings and dishes to match, Sorrel is continually wowing foodies from all over Surrey and beyond.

 For an interview with Sorrel’s Steve Drake read here….

-Excellent Indian cuisine is served up in Daastan which has been won a Bib Gourmand two years running and has won over the critics.
-Head chef Nand Kishor worked at the highly acclaimed Trishna and Gymkhana before setting up Daastan.
-He is passionate about his craft and nothing other than seasonal ingredients and freshly prepared food will do.
-Every single dish in Dastaan is made to order and tasted by himself before leaving the pass and the menu is constantly changing to reflect seasonal produce.
+Excellent Indian cuisine is served at Dastaan which has been been awarded a Bib Gourmand and has won over the critics.
+Chefs Sanjay Gour and Nand Kishor worked at a host of top restaurants previously including the highly acclaimed Gymkhana.
+They are passionate about their craft and nothing other than seasonal ingredients and freshly prepared food will do.

-Pennyhill Park’s fine dining restaurant brings guests an ultra-sophisticated experience in one of the oldest parts of the hotel – with plush furnishings and beautifully ornate wood panelling and beams.
-Enjoy Steve Smith’s tasting menus or opt for an a la carte lunchtime offering dishes such as Cornish cod and Herdwick lamb, alongside some fine wines.
+Pennyhill Park’s fine dining restaurant brings guests a sophisticated experience in one of the oldest parts of the house – with plush furnishings and beautifully ornate wood panelling and beams.
+Enjoy Steve Smith’s tasting menus with dishes such as Brixham sea bass, Roscoff onion and smoked eel, alongside some fine wines.